 Barbara’s Shredded Wheat stands out from other types of cereal in that it has only a single ingredient: 100% whole wheat.

 The wheat is shredded in the form of biscuits that you can crush up and serve with milk.
-It also contains zero grams of sugar, which is rare among cereal brands.
+This product also contains no added sugar — a rare quality among store-bought cereals.

-Barbara’s Shredded Wheat provides 20% of your daily fiber needs and 5% for potassium in only two biscuits (25).
+According to the brand, a 2-biscuit serving of Barbara’s Shredded Wheat provides 20% of your daily fiber needs and 5% of your daily potassium needs (21).